Indexed Universal life

 What is an IUL policy is it isn’t offering lifetime protection?
 Because an IUL is an insurance product (versus a true investment), you may have more flexible options.
-For example, laws regarding taxes and rules about your account may be different with an IUL than a traditional retirement account.
-With an IRA, 401(k) or other qualified plan, you may notice that there are contribution limits.
+For example, laws regarding taxes and rules about your policy may be different with an IUL than a traditional retirement account.
+With an IRA, 401(k), or other qualified plans, you may notice that there are contribution limits.
 In addition, you may be limited on how much you can take out and when you can take it.
 However, IUL’s do not have these regulations.
-Also, when comparing with other financial products, and IUL may allow for earlier withdrawal.
+Also, when comparing with other financial products, an IUL may allow for earlier withdrawal.
 This is because there are no fines for taking money out before age 59 1/2.
 Additionally, IULs do not require minimum distributions (RMD’s) at age 72, either.

-IUL’s a generally considered conservative places to put your money.
+IUL’s a generally considered conservative place to put your money.
 Even when the market has a downturn, your life insurance does not with an IUL.
-The money in cash value may grow if its index grows, but won’t disappear if the market happen to crash.
+The money in cash value may grow if the index grows but won’t disappear if the market happens to crash.
 Retirees may enjoy peace of mind knowing their money is safe.
 Of course, no one can ever be sure how the market values will change.
-So, and IUL may be part of an overall strategy for protecting your savings.
+So, and IUL may be part of an overall strategy for protecting your income.